 If the vCenter infrastructure has running (or powered off) Virtual Machines, vOneCloud can import and subsequently manage them.
-To import vCenter VMs follow the next steps:
+To import vCenter VMs, proceed to the WILDS tab in the Host info tab representing the vCenter cluster where the VMs are running in, select the VMs to be imported and click on the import button.